juanbkm/donor2019/content/modalities/project-specific-cofinancing.md

 ### Pacific Private Sector Development Initiative

-The [Regional: Pacific Private Sector Development Initiative, Phase IV](https://www.adb.org/projects/53072-001/main) (PSDI IV) is the PSC with the broadest DMC coverage, providing advisory and capacity-building assistance to all 14 Pacific Island Countries (PICs) to improve the PICs business enabling environments.
+The [Regional: Pacific Private Sector Development Initiative, Phase IV](https://www.adb.org/projects/53072-001/main) (PSDI IV) is the PSC with the broadest DMC coverage, providing advisory and capacity-building assistance to all 14 Pacific Island Countries (PICs) to improve the PICs' business enabling environments.
 The multi-phased initiative is expected to support inclusive, private sector-led economic growth in the Pacific subregion.
 The fourth phase is financed by Australia.

 PSDI IV will build on past achievements across six core areas: access to finance, business law reform, state-owned enterprise reform, public-private partnerships, competition and consumer protection, and the economic empowerment of women.
 The 14 PICs are Cook Islands, Fiji, Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.

 {{< mod-proj i="4" >}}